From Autumn to Ashes: Holding a Wolf by the Ears (2007)

 In early 2007, the band began auditioning drummers to take Mark's place in the upcoming tours.
 Initially looking for a temporary member, From Autumn to Ashes would remain a quartet if they did not get along with the drummer.
-However, Jeff Gretz was officially added to the line-up and in March 2007, two weeks before From Autumn to Ashes began touring.
+However, Jeff Gretz was officially added to the lineup and in March 2007, two weeks before From Autumn to Ashes began touring.
 The These Speakers Don't Always Tell the Truth EP was released on March 13, 2007, featuring songs from the forthcoming album and a previously unreleased track.
 Holding a Wolf By the Ears was released on April 9, 2007, as the last album for the band's contract to Vagrant Records, and according to Mark, is "heavier than anything we've ever done" and the "closest we've come to capturing how I think this band should sound."
 Reviewer Corey Apar of Allmusic noted that the band "sounds stronger than it has in a [sic]".
 Music videos for "Pioneers" and "Deth Kult Social Club" were filmed, the former based on The Lottery, a short story by Shirley Jackson, and the latter, a live video shot on Long Island as the end of February 2007.
 "Pioneers" was released as the first single from the album.
 In September 2007, Newton left the band and From Autumn to Ashes was joined by original bassist Pilato to take on Newton's place.